 In Ch.
-3: Interview Tips we went over common mistakes made by interviewers and the steps they can take to avoid them.
-Here we'll cover the interview questions that everyone expecting to interview in the healthcare industry should prepare for.
+3: Interview Tips we went over common mistakes made by interviewers, and the steps they can take to avoid them.
+Here we'll cover the interview questions that everyone is expecting to hear in the healthcare industry.

-The best thing is to prepare for common questions and turn every past achievement into a home-run answer.
-It is important to be genuine.
-Stay away from canned responses and scripted answers.
+The best thing is to prepare for common questions, and turn every past achievement into a home-run answer.
+It is important to be genuine, and stay away from canned responses and scripted answers.

-Interviewers ask this question to gauge your real motivation for working in healthcare.
-It’s important to demonstrate your love for the work, but you need to show why by your past accomplishments and history.
+Interviewers ask this question to gauge your real motivation for working in the healthcare industry.
+It’s important to demonstrate your love for the work, but you need to show them why by using your past accomplishments and history.

 Saying, “because I’ve been playing Operation since I was 10” is not a good answer.

-Instead, discuss why you're passionate about helping people, how you’ve accomplished goals in the industry and what you can bring to the table.
-Always use highlights from your past.
+Instead, discuss why you're passionate about helping people, how you’ve accomplished goals in the industry, and what you can bring to the table.
+Always use accomplishments from your past.